Skip to Content

 Grading Permits expire 2 years from the date of issuance unless renewed.
 Application for renewal shall be made at least 2 months prior to the permit expiration date.

 Grading Permit fees may vary depending on the type of project and the amount of disturbance related to it.
-Please click the following for the current Grading Permit fee schedule.
+Please click the following for the current Grading Permit Document fee schedule (57.18 KB) .

 Waiver requests, as laid out in the Ordinances, must be submitted to the Board of Garrett County Commissioners.